Hyundai's NEXO campaign demonstrates new design-focused approach

 Dezeen promotion: Hyundai's first hydrogen-powered SUV – featured in the brand campaign Because of You – is a "sublimely futuristic" vehicle that purifies air rather than pollutes it.

-Hydrogen cells only emit water and heat, therefore acting as a clean energy source, and are also much quicker to refuel than electric charging.
+Hydrogen fuel cells only emit water and heat, therefore acting as a clean energy source, and are also much quicker to refuel than electric charging.
 The car manufacturer estimates that just five minutes is enough to refill, much like a petrol car, and can be used for up 600 kilometres before another recharge is needed.

 The Hydrogen Fuel Cell is among a number of environmentally friendly aspects included in NEXO, which underpinned the advertising campaign Because of You.